 - the other party might be able to terminate the contract,

-- you might have problems getting paid, and
+- you might have problems getting paid or getting the services you thought you would get, and

 - all of your options involve risk that you'd prefer not to have: